capensis/canopsis/doc/TR/TR__alarms.rst

 Column Renderering
 ^^^^^^^^^^^^^^^^^^

-The user must be able to select columns and order he wants to show on the main table within the widget conf form.
+The user must be able to select columns and order he wants to show on the main table within the widget configuration form.

 Some data have to be shown with a renderer.
 For example, a timestamp must use a special timestamp renderer.